THE ICONOGRAPHY OF ORTHODOXY

 LR: Why do you use media from the Medieval Byzantine Art periods?

 TX: In the early 1990s I studied the media used by artists, named and anonymous, from the Medieval Byzantine Art periods.
 Tempera, egg-tempera, encaustic, fresco, and mosaic are such media.
 I was impressed how colors in these art techniques maintained their permanence.
+I enjoyed how just a few colors in their artist palettes created an array of color harmonies.

-"The New Trinity", 2019.
-Mixed Media on Gilded Panel.
+“Identifying Virtue”, 2018/19.
+Mixed Media on Panel.
 Photo: T. Xenakis.

 Most significantly, I felt that the works done in these mediums maintained a power and spiritual essence in the subjects and themes they conveyed.
 Of course, the use of precious metals like gold and silver were important in those works and are important in my work as their symbology about light and enlightenment are still current.